 A good place to start is to take to heart the vision of heaven’s citizens as being comprised “from every tribe and language and people and nation” (Rev. 5:9), and then asking God to change our hearts to actually desire and work to see that reality in our churches.

 Another Martin Luther kicked off the Reformation with these words: “When our Lord and Master Jesus Christ said, ‘Repent,’ he willed the entire life of believers to be one of repentance.”

 What place has repentance played in your spiritual journey?
 If it hasn’t played a central role, you might reconsider Jesus’ command to “repent and believe in the gospel” (Mark 1:15).
 This gospel says that apart from trusting in Christ’s death on your behalf and miraculous resurrection, the only thing you deserve is death and hell.

 And if you’re white like me, the privilege you experience is a gift—not a right.
-What would it look like to humbly follow Jesus in repenting of your privilege and cast it aside to imitate him (Phil.
+What would it look like to humbly follow Jesus in casting aside your privilege to imitate him (Phil.
 2:6-8) for the benefit of those “strangers” (Heb.
 13:2) in minority cultures around you?

-The world has grown tired of the systemic racism and injustice that mark those in minority communities and is looking for answers.
-God has revealed those answers in Scripture and in the person of Christ, who broke “down in his flesh the dividing wall of hostility” and created “in himself one new man in place of the two, so making peace, and [reconciling] us both to God in one body through the cross, thereby killing the hostility” (Eph.
+Many of the unchurched folks in America are seeking answers to systemic racism and injustice that mark those in minority communities.
+God has revealed answers to these problems in Scripture and in the person of Christ, who broke “down in his flesh the dividing wall of hostility” and created “in himself one new man in place of the two, so making peace, and [reconciling] us both to God in one body through the cross, thereby killing the hostility” (Eph.
 2:14-16).

 Those in a position of power and privilege should initiate this ministry of peace and reconciliation (2 Cor.
 5:18).